-Tis the season to turn on a classic film, make your favorite bourbon cocktail and whip up this stunning autumn inspired charcuterie board.
-Sharing all of the delicious smeats, cheeses, dried and fresh fruit or veggies that would entertain any time during the upcoming holiday season.
-Serve the perfect charcuterie board at your next party.
+'Ti the season to turn on a classic film, make your favorite bourbon cocktail and whip up this stunning Autumn charcuterie board.
+Sharing all the delicious meats, cheeses, dried fruits or veggies that would be beautiful during the upcoming the holiday season.
+Serve the perfect charcuterie board or charcuterie cones at your next party

 The temperature is dropping, the leaves are changing color and everyone's favorite time of the year has arrived!
 Early fall means more of us will be opening up our homes for the holiday season.
 I have some amazing Autumn recipes to share with you - that will help make this season one not worth remembering.
 Now is the perfect time to have some fall favorites in the back of your mind, and this ultimate fall cheese board is the best way to impress with just a little bit of effort.

 This post is full of suggestions, with the hope that once you read the recommendations, you'll feel confident to make your own fall charcuterie board.
 You should be able to find all of these fall produce ingredients at your local grocery store.
 For many, Autumn is the favorite food season of the year!

 Charcuterie is often served as an appetizer board, but a little secret of mine?
 I love to serve them for dinner or date night with pinot noir on the regular.
 They feel so elegant, they're like a mini buffet of different varieties of high quality cheese and delicious meats.
 It's a great idea to serve this on a busy week night, since all you need to do is put out your favorite little special additions on a cheese tray in a thoughtful way and you can have a gorgeous fall charcuterie board.
 Last week I served charcuterie two nights in a row.
 My kids love that they get to choose their favorite things and it makes dinner so much fun.
 Give it a try!

 What is charcuterie?